 I don't think Protestants are any less reverent as people of God than are Catholics.
 Reverence is an attitude of the heart.
 A greatly significant difference is that a Protestant minister would have no power to change the bread and wine into the Real Presence of Jesus.
 The Eucharist is a re-enactment which makes present, today, the one sacrifice of Jesus on the cross.
 It is an un-bloody sacrifice, as well as a memorial meal.
 This key difference in belief renders Catholicism and Protestantism into virtually two different religions.
 Differences aside, I have never experienced Communion in a Protestant Church that was not done with great reverence.

 The only place in the Novus Ordo where I question the suitability for reverence is the practice of singing a hymn during Communion.
 Usually my family sits close to the front of the church, so my attention is divided between singing and keeping an eye out for when it's time to stand up and get in the Communion line.
 Then when I get back to my seat, I have to try to locate where everyone is at in the song.
-This is so distracting, and at a time when we should be preparing to receive, and then receiving, our Lord.
+This is so distracting, and at a time when we should be focused on receiving our Lord.
 I think silence during Communion would be more reverent, but that's my opinion, not a fact.
 I do my best by simply not singing the hymn at that time and praying when I get back to my seat.
 The song distracts me from my prayers, but it is what it is.
 And sometimes it's a hymn I love, and I go ahead and sing.

 To wrap it up, I had been praying on my concerns, and yesterday I went into the adoration chapel to pray to Jesus before the tabernacle, where the consecrated host that hasn't been consumed yet is stored.
 As soon as I walked in, the Presence swept over me.
 I felt it in my bones.
 Without doubt, Jesus was there, not just spiritually, but in the unique form of transubstantiated, Eucharistic bread.
 The Novus Ordo is valid.
 It should really be enough for the doubters and dissenters that the Church says the NO Mass is valid.
 The risk of Protestantization occurs when Catholics stop respecting the authority of the Church!